I’ve Never Felt Better, And I Know Exactly Why: Becca On Self-Care

 “I've managed to implement healthier habits into my daily life with Jason's help, suggestions, articles, etc. I feel less guilty for feeling, and I'm improving on how best to handle my sensitivity and emotions and how to communicate them.

 "We started with just me dumping all of my thoughts out into a jumbled mess of paragraphs and feelings.
 Once we sifted through everything and started getting to the root of the issues, Jason was better able to provide more specific guidance.
-He gave me tips on managing my stress and sleeping habits.
+He gave me tips like exercise to manage my stress and sleeping habits.
 He provided affirmations that I looked at daily to help keep my mind positive and not from sinking, and he made suggestions on how to implement healthier self-care habits for myself.

 "I think one of his greatest attributes is his way of knowing when I need an ear and when I need actual advice.
 Sometimes we just talk out a situation because he seems to know that's what I need most at that moment.”